oxylabs/mechanicalsoup-proxy-integration/README.md

     except Exception as e:
         return e

-    # Select a form in HTML using a CSS Selector
+    # Select a form in HTML using a CSS Selector.
     form = browser.select_form('form[action="/post"]')

     form_info = {